tnmy44/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 <!--- Link the Issue this MR closes --->
 Closes #

-Describe the solution.
+This step describes the changes that will be made.
+Details can be deferred to an issue or epic.
 Include links to any related MRs and/or issues.

 ### Tests

-Define the tests and the extent of testing and reviews.
+Define the tests to check if the changes have the intended impact and the extent of testing and reviews.

 ### Environment